Introduction

 Anwarul Hoque vs Golam Mahmud and Md lvlohsin 5!
 DLR 242

-‘’ The Sessions Judge or any other judicial officer shall not act merely as a post box to send each and every application to this Court even if he finds no ground to send the same for taking action under the Contempt of Courts Act’’.
+‘’ The Sessions Judge or any other judicial officer shall not act merely as a post box to send every application to this Court even if he finds no ground to send the same for taking action under the Contempt of Courts Act’’.

 Abu Taiyab Miah vs Nurun Nabi Miah 46 DLR 561